 Very cold all through March, consequently, ground still frozen and ponds still covered with ice.
 Not even hazel or alder tasseled out.

 But on April 2nd she sowed seeds of Pennyroyal on the Plateau.
 April 7 was a down day - “Heaviest snow storm of the season - - over 10 inches of snow on the level.”
 The official tally for Minneapolis was 9.6 inches making it the largest single event snowfall in April in local weather history (as of 2019).
 This was followed on the 14th with three more inches of snow.
 But the weather warmed as it usually does so by April 20th the Marsh marigold, Squirrel corn, Dutchman’s breeches were in bud.

 She noted on May 7th an “exhibition of plants at the Journal Office.”
-This would have been one of the local newspapers but it is unclear if she maintained the exhibition as she did at the library in 1920 or if this was someone else’s exhibition.
+This would have been one of the local newspapers but it is unclear if she maintained the exhibition as she did at the library between 1917 and 1921 or if this was someone else’s exhibition.

 On the 9th of May she found a nest of pheasant with 14 eggs in south meadow.
 Not unusual in those days to have pheasants in the city.
 Last year she had a hive of Italian bees brought into the Garden but they were stolen.
 This year she got another hive on May 13 from a Mrs. McGuire, of Dina Springs - unclear where that is.